 Advanced Metering Infrastructure (AMI) – Empowering Consumers

 It deploys advanced metering systems that provide real-time data on energy consumption.
-Smart meters enable consumers to monitor and manage their electricity usage, fostering energy conservation and offering greater control over electricity costs.
+Smart meters enable consumers to monitor and manage their electricity use, thereby fostering energy conservation and providing greater control over electricity costs.

 Sensors and Automation – Enhancing Grid Visibility

-Integrating sensors throughout the grid enhances visibility and enables rapid response to electricity demand and supply changes.
+Integrating sensors throughout the grid enhances visibility and enables rapid responses to changes in electricity demand and supply.
 Automation technologies facilitate self-healing capabilities, minimizing downtime and optimizing the grid’s overall performance.

 Communication Networks – Enabling Data Exchange